hande-qmc/hande/documentation/users_guide/manual.rst

     a single integer is not sufficient.

     This option sets the integer length to be used.
 Allowed values are 32 and 64, corresponding to using 32-bit and 64-bit integers respectively.
-The recommended value is 32 unless more than 32 basis functions are used, in which case 64 is also a good choice.
-.. [review] - AJWT: Do we know for certain that 32-bit is generally better than 64?
+As bit operations on a 64-bit integer are faster than those on two 32-bit integers, using DET_SIZE=64 is recommended for production calculations.
+(Note, however, that this will use more memory than DET_SIZE=32 if the number of basis functions is closer to a multiple of 32 rather than 64.
+This is rarely a concern in practice.)
 POP_SIZE
     Default: 32